How to start an apprenticeship in your church

 You should also review the resources provided in our MTS Info Nights Kit.

-You can also review our 5 Steps for Setting Up Apprenticeships document.
+You may also review our 6 Steps to Ministry Apprenticeships document.

 Step 2.
 Advise MTS that your church will be offering a ministry apprenticeship

 To advise MTS that your church will be offering a ministry apprenticeship, please complete the on-line Available Apprenticeship Notice.